-An annual tradition for many families, Headless Horseman at Conner Prairie is full of spook-tacular fun.
+An annual tradition for many families, Headless Horseman at Conner Prairie in Hamilton County, Indiana is full of spook-tacular fun.
 If this is your first time attending, we’ve got tips and tricks to help make sure that the only surprises you have are the kind that go “boo”!

 This is a fall event that the whole family will enjoy, from young children to teenagers.
 There’s something for everyone, from those who love fall treats like caramel apples or apple cider slushies to those who want to be spooked on the scarecrow trail or hayride.
 Scare-free hayrides are perfect for young families, ages 3 and up.
 Those with a braver heart can attend the spookier version of the hayride later in the evening.
 Teens especially will love the Scary-o-kee tent as they sing along to haunted favorites or visit the mystic to have their fortune told.

 Plan to dress for the weather.
 The event takes place outside so you’ll need layers to help keep warm as the sun goes down.
-If you buy your tickets ahead of time, make sure you have those and a little extra spending money in case you want to grab a yummy caramel apple from the Apple Store.
+If you buy your tickets ahead of time, make sure you have those and a little extra spending money to grab a yummy caramel apple from the Apple Store.
 Families are welcome to dress in costume as well.

 You can begin lining up at 5 p.m. and staff will direct to you to the first come, first serve free parking.
 Gates are open from 6-9 p.m. and scare-free hayrides begin at 6:15 p.m. and run until 7:30 p.m.
 After dark, a more thrilling version is available for those looking for a bigger scare.
 Some activities may last until 10 p.m.
 It is highly recommended that you arrive early to get in line.
 Feel free to bring snacks or purchase treats from the Apple Store to munch on while you wait.
 Note that you can select your hayride time upon entrance, but you must still line up in your time queue inside.
 Want to skip the lines?
 Upgrade your membership for Express Passes to avoid the lines!